rizkiwhy/book-service/README.md

 This is a simple NestJS application for managing a book database, running in a Docker environment.

+## API Endpoints
+- GET /books - Retrieve all books
+- GET /books/:id - Retrieve a specific book by ID
+- POST /books - Create a new book
+- PUT /books/:id - Update a book by ID
+- DELETE /books/:id - Delete a book by ID
+or localhost:3001/api

 ## Prerequisites

 - [Docker](https://www.docker.com/) installed on your machine